alethiaQ/alethiaQ.github.io/_posts/2019-08-12-stranger_things_directory_cli_ruby_gem.markdown

 * Start from top
 * Exit program when user enters exit

-**CLI Project design steps and notes: **
+**Basic CLI Project design steps and notes: **
-* Gem bundle creator
+* Gem bundle creator (after research)
 * Create execution file
-* Create CLI file in lib that the exe file calls to run the program
+* Create CLI logic file in lib that the exe file calls to run the program
-* Use practice data to make sure the exe file works
+* Use "fake" practice data to make sure the exe file works
 * Stub out fake data with real data from different files
 * Discover objects as I go
 * Refactor

-After brief research, I decided to use 'bundle gem new 'gem-name'' to create my projects' directory infrastructure.
+After brief research, I decided to use bundlers 'bundle gem new 'gem-name'' to create my projects' directory infrastructure.
+This creates our new app with the appropriate gemfile, environment, and other necessary files.

 ![img](https://i.imgur.com/U3PI436.png[/img])